TheBitFossil/AscentOfTheDragon/README.md

 <h3 align="center">Aspiring Gameplay Programmer using Unreal Engine, Godot or Unity.</h3>

-- 🔭 I’m currently a 3rd semester student at the [School For Games in Berlin](https://www.school4games.net/)
+- 🔭 I’m currently a student at the [School For Games in Berlin](https://www.school4games.net/)

 - ⚡ Fun fact **I use Linux to make games.**